rook/rook/Documentation/development-flow.md

 ## Submitting a Pull Request

-Once you have implemented the feature or bug fix in your branch, you will open a PR to the upstream rook repo.
-Before opening the PR ensure you have added unit tests, are passing the integration tests, cleaned your commit history, and have rebased on the latest upstream.
+Once you have implemented the feature or bug fix in your branch, you will open a Pull Request (PR) to the [upstream Rook repository](https://github.com/rook/rook).
+Before opening the PR ensure you have added unit tests and all unit tests are passing.
+Please clean your commit history and rebase on the latest upstream changes.

+See [Unit Tests](#unit-tests) below for instructions on how to run unit tests.

 In order to open a pull request (PR) it is required to be up to date with the latest changes upstream.
 If other commits are pushed upstream before your PR is merged, you will also need to rebase again before it will be merged.

 ### Regression Testing

 All pull requests must pass the unit and integration tests before they can be merged.
-These tests automatically run as a part of the build process.
+These tests automatically run against every pull request as a part of Rook's continuous integration (CI) process.
 The results of these tests along with code reviews and other criteria determine whether your request will be accepted into the `rook/rook` repo.
-It is prudent to run all tests locally on your development box prior to submitting a pull request to the `rook/rook` repo.

 #### Unit Tests